-Don King is synonymous with the world of boxing.
-As one of the sport’s most well-known promoters, he is one of the main reasons for boxing’s explosion in popularity in the 1970s and 80s, introducing the world to names like Muhammad Ali, George Foreman, and Mike Tyson.
-Now 88 years old, where is Don King today and what is his net worth?
+Don King is synonymous with boxing.
+As one of the sport’s most well-known promoters, the now-90-year-old is one of the main reasons for boxing’s explosion in popularity in the ’70s and ’80s, introducing the world to names like Muhammad Ali, George Foreman, and Mike Tyson.
+So, where is King now and what is his net worth?

 Don King joins the world of boxing

-Don King and his checkered past have been well documented.
-He ran an illegal bookmaking operation in the 1950s.
+Don King and his checkered past are well-documented.
+He ran an illegal bookmaking operation in the 1950s, reports ESPN.
 He was charged with killing two men 13 years apart.
-And he served time in prison.
+The controversial figure also served time in prison.

-Upon his release from prison, King decided to pursue a career as a boxing promoter.
-King’s first break came when he met Muhammad Ali and convinced him to fight in a charity event to raise money for a local hospital.
-After that initial event, King partnered with another boxing promoter who had years of experience and a stable of fighters.
+Upon his release from jail, King decided to pursue a career as a boxing promoter.
+His first break came when he convinced Muhammad Ali to fight in a charity event to raise money for a local hospital.
+After that event, King partnered with another boxing promoter who had years of experience and a stable of fighters.

-King learned from his mentor and then became a prominent figure in the sport in 1974 when he out-dueled other promoters by working with the government of Zaire in securing a then-record $10 million purse for the first Muhammad Ali-George Foreman bout, known as “The Rumble in the Jungle.”
-That single fight, which was viewed on television by one billion people worldwide, propelled King to the top of the boxing promotion hierarchy.
+King learned from his mentor and became a prominent boxing figure in 1974 when he out-dueled other promoters by working with the government of Zaire to secure a then-record $10 million purse for the first Ali-Foreman bout, famously known as “The Rumble in the Jungle.”
+That single fight, viewed on TV by one billion people worldwide, propelled King to the top of the boxing promotion hierarchy.

 King’s controversies throughout his career

 Not surprisingly, Don King’s questionable ethics before boxing followed him into the sport.
-No fighter was exempt from King’s low-balling tactics, including Ali.
+No fighter was exempt from his low-balling tactics, including Ali.
 In 1982, Ali sued King for underpaying him $1.1 million for his fight with Larry Holmes.
-In the hospital with ailing health, Ali signed off on a deal accepting a $50,000 cash settlement from King.
+In the hospital with ailing health, Ali signed off on a deal accepting a $50,000 cash settlement from the promoter.

 That pattern of behavior dogged King throughout his career as a promoter.
-Numerous fighters accused him of cheating them of large amounts of money.
-Mike Tyson, who has been estranged from King for years, described him as “ruthless, “deplorable,” and “greedy.”
-Tyson sued King for $100 million, alleging he had cheated him out of millions over more than a decade.
+Numerous fighters accused him of cheating them out of large amounts of money.
+Tyson, who has been estranged from King for years, described him as “ruthless, “deplorable,” and “greedy.”
+He sued King for $100 million, alleging the promoter cheated him out of millions over more than a decade.
 King settled out of court for $14 million.

-Other boxers that sued King include Terry Norris, Lennox Lewis, and Larry Holmes.
+Other boxers who sued King include Holmes, Terry Norris, and Lennox Lewis.
 Holmes once said of the promoter, “King’s an equal opportunity dirtbag, he screws everybody.”

 Where is Don King today and what is his net worth?

-At age 88, King has mostly withdrawn from the world of boxing.
-He’s been a recluse for the last ten years since his wife of 50 years, Henrietta, died in 2010.
-His trademark head of gray hair has wilted considerably.
+At age 90, King has mostly withdrawn from the world of boxing.
+A father of three, he’s been a recluse for the last 10 years since his wife of 50 years, Henrietta, died in 2010.
+His trademark gray hair has wilted considerably.

-He lives in Deerfield Beach, Florida and has a staggering net worth of $150 million, although many boxers still contend that’s not really all of his money.
+King lives in Deerfield Beach, Florida, and has a staggering net worth of $150 million, according to Celebrity Net Worth.
+(Many boxers still contend that it’s not really all of his money.)

-While King hasn’t promoted a big heavyweight fight in years, he said in a New York Times interview, he would be happy to promote another big fight, but the sport has changed so much, in particular the fighters and their desire.
+While King hasn’t promoted a big heavyweight fight in years, he told the New York Times, he would be happy to promote another big fight.
+However, he notes that the sport has changed so much, particularly the fighters and their desire: